shakes76/PatternAnalysis-2024/recognition/AlzheimerTransformer_s4753820/README.md

 Examples:

-Assuming there were no changes in model architecture (i.e defaults were used for train.py), then the below command will work.
+Assuming there were no changes in model architecture (i.e defaults were used for train.py), then to **drive** a model and use it for prediction on batches, use the following:
 ```bash
 python predict.py --model_path models/best_model.pth
 ```